igaboc/personal-website/README.md

 TODO: Images and descriptions.
 Use of favicon generator and the three outputs

 ### Chosen Design
-TODO: Discuss reasons why you had chose the final design
+TODO: Discuss reasons why you had chose the final design and UI/UX decisions made

 ## The Code

 TODO: Discuss HTML and CSS.
 The software used Issues encountered:
-..* form submission and use of email client
+* form submission and use of email client
-..* nav bar - choice to remove the fixed due to other elements in page over laying on nav bar
+* nav bar - choice to remove the fixed due to other elements in page over laying on nav bar

 ## Testing and User Feedback
 TODO: Discuss how you tested this in the desktop browser, and mobile after deploying on Netlify.
 And sent it over to people to review and provide feedback - how someone spotted a typo and how you fixed it